CS50Spring2023/nuggets2-team9-plankton/server/IMPLEMENTATION.md

 static void update_previous_spot(client_t* player, game_t* game, char grid_val);
 ```

 Sends message to client about to quit the game.
-Called if a client hits `Q` on their keyboard, if a new client tries to join the game when the maximum number of players has been reached, or if a new spectator joins the game.
+Called if a client hits `Q` on their keyboard, if the game ends by virtue of all gold being collected, if a new client tries to join the game when the maximum number of players has been reached, or if a new spectator joins the game.
 ```c
 void send_quitMsg(addr_t clientAddr, int quitCode, bool isSpectator);
 ```